Gemilang-dev/OS-Project-IBU/Second_Project/report.md

 | MAP\_PRIVATE I MAP\_ANONYMOUS | MAP_PRIVATE: changes are not shared with other processes.
 MAP_ANONYMOUS: not associated with any file. |
 | -1                             | Because it does not use a file, the file descriptor is filled with -1.                                 |
 | 0                              | Initial offset in the file (if using a file), filled with 0 for anonymous.                             |

-PROT_READ | PROT_WRITE Memory access rights: can be read and written.
-MAP_PRIVATE | MAP_ANONYMOUS MAP_PRIVATE: changes are not shared with other processes.
-MAP_ANONYMOUS: not associated with any file.
--1 Because it does not use a file, the file descriptor is filled with -1.
-0 Initial offset in the file (if using a file), filled with 0 for anonymous.

 Result: Pointer (ptr) to an empty block of memory that can be used like an array or regular buffer.